1.5 years full-time

 Discipline-specific knowledge and capabilities

-Demonstrate mastery and specialist knowledge of natural and social sciences related to sustainability, environmental management and sustainability regional development.
+Demonstrate mastery and specialist knowledge of natural and social sciences related to sustainability, environmental management, health and environment and sustainable regional development.

 Demonstrate well-developed judgement and responsibility to review, analyse and develop sustainability strategies based on holistic principles.